We take your privacy seriously

 5. How do we secure information?

-Riminder has taken technical and organizational measures to be private by design and ensure the highest level of security, regarding the Technology and the Data processed.
+Riminder has taken technical and organisational measures to be private by design and ensure the highest level of security, regarding the Technology and the Data processed.
 In compliance with applicable laws and regulations, we host our servers in Europe.

 6. Choices and rights